Nuitka/Nuitka-website/posts/nuitka-release-0312.rst

 ****************

--  Migrated the "README.txt" from org-mode to ReStructured Text, which allows for a more readable document, and to generate a nice "`User Manual <https://nuitka.net/doc/user-manual.html>`__" in PDF form.
+-  Migrated the "README.txt" from org-mode to ReStructured Text, which allows for a more readable document, and to generate a nice `User Manual <https://nuitka.net/doc/user-manual.html>`__ in PDF form.

 -  The amount of information in "README.txt" was increased, with many more subjects are now covered, e.g. "git flow" and how to join Nuitka